skushagra/nlpflow/README.md

 ## Acknowledgments

-nlp-tk builds upon the excellent work of the NLP research community and stands on the shoulders of giants:
+nlpflow builds upon the excellent work of the NLP research community and stands on the shoulders of giants:

 - The spaCy team for setting the standard for production NLP
 - The NLTK team for making NLP education accessible